THE DIMENSIONS OF FOOD

 Our food is Nutritious because, under the leadership of Dr. Gary, we design meals that allow you to “eat the rainbow” of colored vegetables, giving you the anti-inflammatory nutrients that will prevent the development of chronic diseases.
 Our meals also make disproportionate use of the omega-3 “good fat” that is missing in most Americans food diet.
 We also utilize the compensating power of potassium to neutralize the inflammatory impact of salt on the body and similarly use fibers and protein to help “flush out” the use of sugar in some of our dishes.

 Our food is Creative because our chef is passionate about creating unique flavors at the intersection of farm-fresh local ingredients and ethnic cuisines of the world, two points of departure that are typically not found in the same food.
 Most ethnic foods do not generally rely on locally-sourced ingredients.
 Farm-to-table food typically consists of more traditional Western farm fare (salads, grilled meats, etc.) and does not focus on developing exotic dishes inspired by ethnic cuisines of the world.

-Our food is Ethnic in inspiration since Chef Emmett acts as a curator of the rich culinary and cultural diversity of the various waves of immigrants in greater Boston, and In our hometown of Malden in particular.
-Chef Emmett happily channels the traditional foods of Italy, Ireland or France, while constantly exploring the new flavors of Latin America, the Caribbean, Asia or Africa.
+Our food is Ethnic in inspiration since Chef Lorena acts as a curator of the rich culinary and cultural diversity of the various waves of immigrants in greater Boston, and In our hometown of Malden in particular.
+Chef Lorena happily channels the traditional foods of Italy, Ireland or France, while constantly exploring the new flavors of Latin America, the Caribbean, Asia or Africa.